datacontroller/docs.datacontroller.io/docs/dcc-options.md

 Default=SYSTEM.

 !!! note
-    If you have clients in different geographies loading excel in local formats, you can also address this issue by ensuring the locale of the _user_ profile is not set to the default (eg `English (United States)`).
+    If you have clients in different geographies loading excel in local formats, you can also address this issue by ensuring the locale of the windows _user_ profile is not set to the default (eg `English (United States)`).
 When leaving the DC_LOCALE as SYSTEM, the locale settings in SAS are not added or modified.